 We often faced with a plethora of “right” choices for almost everything, so I understand the difficulty with choosing the right conditioner.
 When I started this blog in 2014, I raved about DIY natural mixtures for my hair and skin care.
-For my skin, I still use natural oils and black soap, and black soap is still my shampoo.
+For my skin, I still use plant oils and black soap, and black soap is still my shampoo.
 DIY is great but it involves a lot of research and work.
-Also, DIY doesn’t always mean safe or natural.
+Also, DIY doesn’t always mean safe or natural or organic.

 As a minimalist, I want to keep everything I use simple.
 That is my guiding principle for hair and skin care.